bandersmsft/omsagent/docs/OMS-Agent-for-Linux.md

 ```

 ## Configuring Collected Data on the Linux Computer
-Syslog events and performance counters to collect can be specified in configuration files on the Linux computers. *If you opt to configure data collection through editing of the agent configuration files, you should disable the centralized configuration*.
-Instructions are provided below to configure data collection in the agent’s configuration files as well as to disable central configuration for all OMS agents for Linux, or individual computers.
+Syslog events and performance counters to collect can be specified in configuration files on the Linux computers. *If you opt to configure data collection through editing of the agent configuration files, you should disable the centralized configuration or add custom configurations to the `omsagent.d/` directory.*  Instructions are provided below to configure data collection in the agent’s configuration files as well as to disable central configuration for all OMS agents for Linux, or individual computers.

+###omsagent.d
+The directory `/etc/opt/microsoft/omsagent/conf/omsagent.d` is an *include* path for omsagent configuration files.
+Any `*.conf` files in this directory will be included in the configuration for omsagent.
+The files must be readable by the omsagent user, and will not be modified by centralized configuration options.
+This allows specific customizations to be added on the Linux machine, while still using centralized configuration.

 ### Disabling central configuration
 #### Disabling central configuration for all Linux computers